Drinking Water Treatment:

 - Will the system provide enough water for the daily needs of the household?

-- Key Factors For Selecting Water Treatment Equipment
+- Key Factors for Selecting Water Treatment Equipment

 Homeowners are increasingly aware of and concerned about contaminants in their water supply that may affect health, cause taste and odor problems, or create staining and maintenance problems.
 In response, the water treatment industry focuses on improving the aesthetic quality of household water and on treating contaminants that may pose a health hazard.

 People who use water from a public or municipal supply can be assured the water meets federal and state guidelines and is tested regularly.
 This does not mean the water is free of contaminants.
 It means any contaminants present are below the level allowed by regulations and believed to be safe.
-If contaminants exceed the Maximum Contaminant Level (MCL), suppliers must notify consumers, the water must be treated to correct the problem, and/or another source of drinkable water must be provided.
+If contaminants exceed the Maximum Contaminant Level (MCL), suppliers must notify consumers, the water must be treated by the supplier to correct the problem, and/or another source of drinkable water must be provided.
 Consumer Confidence Reports (CCRs), available from local water utilities, inform consumers about the source of the water, contaminants present, the potential health effects of those contaminants, and treatment methods used by the utility.
 Those who get water from a private source are not bound by such regulations and are responsible for the quality of their water supply, including protection, testing, maintenance, and treatment.

 Before initiating treatment, it is essential to know the contaminants, their quantities and the reasons for removing them.
 Public or municipal water supplies are tested regularly for nearly 100 contaminants.
 Users of public water supplies can contact their provider for water testing information, including contaminants present and their concentration.
 Users of private water supplies will need to initiate appropriate water testing.
-There is no single test to determine the drinking water safety.
+There is no single test to determine drinking water safety.
 Many contaminants can present a health risk if present in sufficient concentrations.
-These include biological contaminants such as bacteria or viruses; inorganic chemicals such as lead, nitrate or sulfate; and organic chemicals such as insecticides, herbicides, fuel, and solvents.
+These include biological contaminants such as bacteria or viruses; inorganic chemicals such as lead or nitrate; and organic chemicals such as pesticides, fuel, and solvents.
 Other contaminants, while not a health risk, can make water less desirable for domestic use.
 These are referred to as nuisance contaminants and include calcium, magnesium, iron, manganese, and hydrogen sulfide.
 It would be very costly — and in most cases unnecessary — to test private water supplies for the nearly 100 contaminants for which public water supplies are required to test.

 Users of private drinking water wells must decide which contaminants to have their water tested for and must order tests accordingly.
 A water testing laboratory will only test for the specific contaminants for which analysis has been requested.
 Reports will indicate if the contaminant is present in the water and at what concentration.
 Information will not be provided on contaminants for which analysis was not specifically requested.